Diversifying Question Generation over Knowledge Base via External Natural Questions: Related Work

 \subsection{Diversifying Question Generation.}

-In recent years, pre-trained language models-based (PLMs-based) methods~\cite{DSM, JointGT, KGPT, AutoQGS, Meta-CQG} are increasingly being applied to generate questions automatically.
-Despite the success of PLMs-based models on KBQG, \hide{especially the pre-trained language models (i.e., BART~\cite{BART}), } they concentrate on improving the quality of a single generated question but lack diversity.
+Recently, PLMs-based methods~\cite{KGPT, guo2024survey, DSM, JointGT, AutoQGS, Meta-CQG} have been increasingly applied to automatically generate questions.
+Despite the success of PLMs-based models on KBQG, they concentrate on improving the quality of a single generated question but lack diversity.
 It is well known that diversity can make the generated question look more natural and human-like.
-Currently, diversifying text generation has attracted the interest of researchers and can be summarized into two categories, namely model improvement and data augmentation.
+Currently, diversifying text generation has attracted the interest of researchers and can be broadly categorized into two approaches: model enhancement and data augmentation.
 The former mainly concentrates on modifying the model architecture or revising loss functions.
-For example, \citet{DiversifyingQuestion} propose to explicitly model question types using Conditional Variational Auto-encoder (CVAE) to diversify question generation. \citet{www21} further inject a control algorithm into CVAE to balance the diversity and accuracy of the generated question. \citet{ClarificationQuestion} design two loss functions to estimate the distribution of keywords in questions, and generate the question based on them.
-In addition, some researchers have explored data augmentation-based methods.
+For example, \citet{DivHSK} utilize self-attention-based keyword selection to produce headlines that are diverse yet semantically consistent. \citet{DiversifyingQuestion} use a continuous latent variable to model the content selection process and explicitly model question types using Conditional Variational Auto-encoder (CVAE) to diversify question generation. \citet{www21} further inject a control algorithm into CVAE to balance the diversity and accuracy of the generated question. \citet{ClarificationQuestion} design two loss functions to estimate the distribution of keywords in questions, and generate the question based on them.
+However, these methods do not apply to our task due to the differences in their settings compared to ours.
+In addition, some researchers also explore data augmentation-based methods.
 For instance, \citet{dialogueNon} introduce non-conversational text to diversify dialogue generation. \citet{AskGoodQuestion} create new (source, target) pairs by a simple back translation method to generate human-like questions.
-Our proposed method can be viewed as a data augmentation way to utilize external natural questions to improve diversity.
-Although \citet{dialogueNon} have also investigated the effectiveness of introducing external data in dialogue generation, we differ from them in the meaning of diversity.
+Our proposed method can be viewed as a data augmentation approach that leverages external natural questions to enhance diversity.
+Although \citet{dialogueNon} have also investigated the effectiveness of introducing external data in dialogue generation, our definition of diversity differs from theirs.
 They consider diversity as the distinction among all the instances as a whole, whereas we focus on the diversity of top-k generated results of each instance while ensuring their relevance to the ground truth.
-The diversity we propose is more in line with how humans communicate in daily life.
-In addition, we carefully devise two simple and effective reliable pseudo pairs selection strategies on top of the dual model framework.
+Furthermore, we carefully devise two simple and effective reliable pseudo pairs selection strategies on top of the dual model framework.